Sunday 14 March 2010 07:35:58 PHT

 • Don't carry large amounts of cash with you.
 If you have to carry larger amounts, keep it very close on your body, in a place where it cannot be reached without removing your clothes.
 A money belt under your pants is often a good suggestion.

-• In most places ATM's are reliable and they are often guarded, however, don't use them at late hours, and don't allow other's to look over your shoulder or see where you put your money.
+• In most places ATM's are reliable and they are often guarded, however, don't use them at late hours, and don't allow others to look over your shoulder or see where you put your money.

 • Travel light.
 Don't bring more than a single small bag that you can keep in sight.
 In the tropical climate you need only a few sets of light clothes, and you can have them washed at almost every hotel.